tjkulbeth/Property-Values-and-Diversity-of-Austin/README.md

 1. Does the diversity negatively impacted by the raise of home value in Austin?
 2. What is Austin's geographical layout like in relation to home value and diversity?
 3. Is there any specific locations that diversity and home value show strong correlations?
-4. (bonus) Is school rating a good predictor of home value?

 ### Data Sources
 * Zillow Home Value Index (ZHVI) for All Homes - Time Series, 1996-2018 (https://www.zillow.com/research/data/)